 If brands go soft on violators now, it could change how consumers (and retailers) see their brand in the future.

 As we were preparing our post about how consumer electronics was the most in-demand product category, we saw hardware gain some momentum as well.
 Traffic to hardware brands increased more than 95% from early April to early May.
 We listed several possible reasons why this product category has been so in-demand, including:

 - People are staying home, with home improvement projects staring them in the face

 - Construction projects began resuming in some states

 - Stimulus checks are still coming in

-- Hardware is likely a category people prefer to buy in-store, where they can inspect materials and tools (which could explain why traffic has increased so much more than transactions)
+- Hardware is likely a category people prefer to buy in-store, where they can inspect materials and tools

 During the week of April 22-April 28, our platform showed more total transactions than the week of Black Friday 2019 (November 29 to December 5).
 We highlighted some of the biggest differences between pandemic shopping and holiday shopping, including:

 - People are buying a wider range of products online